pawaters/docker1/README.md

 b) connect both containers to the network: docker network connect wp_mysql_net spawning-pool docker network connect wp_mysql_net lair
-*Question: how does WP exactly use the SQL db? examples.*

 12) Set up a phpmyadmin to manage the SQL database created before. we reuse the --link option, or can create and connect to network.